 As for me, I still have Season Eight of “Grey‘s Anatomy” to look forward to.

 Robert Lanza has published extensively in leading scientific journals.
-His books “Biocentrism” and “Beyond Biocentrism” lay out the scientific argument for his theory of everything.
+His new book “The Grand Biocentric Design” lays out his theory of everything.